07 Apr 5 tips and tricks for expert respondent validation in online qual

 Ask them for an ID

-An easy way to make sure your participants are who they say they are is to ask them to send a picture of their ID.
-If the requirement for your online qual is that they own a specific product, ask them to send a picture with the product.
-This will further validate participants and increase the credibility and validity of your online qual.
+An easy way to validate your respondents and make sure your participants are who they say they are is to ask them to send a picture of their ID.
+If the requirement for your online qual is that they own a specific product, you could even make it a fun pre-task and ask them to snap and send a picture of themselves with the product.
+Not only will this further validate your participants so you can be completely sure you’ve got the best of the bunch, but it will also increase the credibility and validity of your research.
+Win win!

 Put an exclusion list in place

-In order to get participants most suited for your study, put an exclusion list in place.
-This will help prevent you from seeing those that regularly take part in market research or candidates that don’t fit the demographic you’re looking for.
-It’s important that you ask the exclusion questions early to filter out unsuitable candidates as quickly as possible.
-This will ensure that only the most likely candidates go through all of the questions.
+Another way to make sure you only take forward the best participants that are most suited to your study is to put an exclusion list in place.
+An exclusion list will help to prevent you from seeing the same faces that apply to take part in market research time and time again, and will also make sure that you don’t end up with any respondents that don’t fit the exact demographic you’re looking for.
+It’s important to ask your exclusion questions early on in the recruitment process so you can filter out any unsuitable respondents as quickly as possible and ensure that only the very best participants go on to answer all of the questions.

 Don’t ask leading questions

-Asking the right questions is one of the best ways to ensure that you are speaking to the right people.
-Instead of asking leading questions, ask questions without giving options or the obvious answer to potential participants.
-This will make it harder for them to determine the elimination criteria.
-For example, when asked “Do you work for a competitor company?”, any candidate will know the "correct" answer and may lie to get selected.
-Avoid this by asking questions like "Where do you work?" or "Tell me about your job".
+Whilst we’re on the subject of questions, asking the right type of questions is another key part of respondent validation and a great way to ensure that you are speaking to the right people.
+Instead of asking your participants leading questions, make sure you ask questions without giving them options or even the obvious answer.
+This will make it harder for them to determine the elimination criteria, which means you can be sure you’re taking the right people forward.
+For example, when asked “Do you work for a competitor company?”, any candidate can guess the ‘correct’ answer and might lie to get selected.
+Instead, you can avoid this by asking questions such as "Where do you work?" or "Tell me about your job".
+The devil is in the detail!

-By putting more effort into recruiting the right people, you’ll get higher-quality responses in a more time-efficient manner.
-If you want to know more about managing your online qual recruitment, download our guide how to recruit awesome participants for your online qual...
+Expert respondent validation is an essential part of the market research recruitment process.
+After all, by putting more effort into recruiting the right people for your research, you’ll get higher-quality responses in a more time-efficient manner.
+Want to find out more about managing your online qual recruitment?
+For top tips and unmissable advice, download our guide on how to recruit awesome participants for your online qual.